Analytics206/project_template/README.md

 * For enhanced vector search performance, you can set up Qdrant with GPU acceleration on a separate Windows machine within the same network.
 This configuration is beneficial for:
 - Processing large volumes of papers with faster embedding searches
-- Leveraging dedicated GPU resources for vector operations
-- Scaling the vector database independently from other components

 ### Quick Overview

 a. **Hardware Requirements**:
    - Windows 11 with WSL2 enabled
    - NVIDIA GPU with CUDA 12.x support (8GB VRAM minimum)
    - 16GB RAM (32GB recommended)
    - IP address on your local network

 b. **Setup Approach**:
    - Install WSL2 with Ubuntu
    - Configure CUDA in WSL2
    - Build Qdrant from source with GPU support
    - Configure for optimal performance with research paper embeddings

 c. **Integration with NEW PROJECT NAME**:
    - After setup, update the Qdrant connection settings in your config/default.yaml
    - Run the pipeline as usual, with vector operations now GPU-accelerated

 ### Detailed Instructions
 * Complete step-by-step instructions are available in the `qdrant_setup` directory:

 ```bash
 ```

 #### The guide includes:
 - Full installation procedures
 - Configuration optimized for 768-dimensional embeddings (typical for research papers)
 - Testing and benchmarking tools
 - Maintenance and backup procedures
 - Security recommendations

 ## Updating Configuration